 Get Involved in the Community with Hands On Asheville-Buncombe

 The volunteer center of United Way, Hands On Asheville-Buncombe, makes it easy to get involved in meaningful volunteer opportunities with local nonprofit organizations and schools.
 With hundreds of opportunities made available each month, it's easy to connect with a cause that fits your interests and schedule.
-In 2017 volunteers contributed 9,713 hours to support projects at fellow nonprofit organizations, in middle schools, and during events for community partners doing integral work in Asheville and Buncombe County.
+In 2018 Hands On placed 2,400 unique volunteers at 61 organizations, providing a total of 9,000 hours of volunteer service (equivalent to 4.5 full-time employees).
+These volunteer hours support projects at fellow nonprofit organizations, in middle schools, and during events for community partners doing integral work within Asheville and Buncombe County.

 Find Projects Based on Your Interests and Availability